paramothers/docs/misc/bmo.md

 1. Just online template design/update and expoert template.

 Changes recomentation
 ===================
 1. constant util for all String accross project
-1. java file with minimum no. line.
+2. java file with minimum no. line.
-1. gradle as build tool & multimodule
+3. gradle as build tool & multimodule
-1. spring @profile
+4. spring @profile
-1. javaConfig- no more xml
+5. javaConfig- no more xml
-1. why not angular JS - module/ custom directives/DI/plain HTML & CSS/easy workflow / filter/ with bootstrap
+6. why not angular JS - module/ custom directives/DI/plain HTML & CSS/easy workflow / filter/ with bootstrap
-1. micro services for print/view demo/ help/ contact us /  signout
+7. micro services for print/view demo/ help/ contact us /  signout
+8. what are the services/built-in portlets has been used from WPS.